-1 The Company prepares and presents its financial statements in accordance with US GAAP.
+The Company prepares and presents its financial statements in accordance with US GAAP.
 The Company also utilizes non-GAAP financial measures to assess its business and measure overall underlying business performance.
-Adjusted net income, Adjusted EPS (basic and diluted), FFO and Revenues, net of purchased power are non-GAAP financial measures.
-Non-GAAP financial measures do not have a standardized meaning under GAAP, which is used to prepare the Company's financial statements and might not be comparable to similar financial measures presented by other entities.
-See the section "Non-GAAP Financial Measures" for a discussion of these non-GAAP financial measures and a reconciliation of such measures to the most directly comparable GAAP measure.
+Revenues, net of purchased power and FFO are non-GAAP financial measures.
+Non-GAAP financial measures do not have a standardized meaning under GAAP, which is used to prepare the Company's Consolidated Financial Statements and might not be comparable to similar financial measures presented by other entities.
+See section "Non-GAAP Financial Measures" for a discussion of these non-GAAP financial measures and a reconciliation of such measures to the most directly comparable

-2 Debt to capitalization ratio is a non-GAAP ratio.
-Non-GAAP ratios do not have a standardized meaning under GAAP, which is used to prepare the Company's financial statements and might not be comparable to similar financial measures presented by other entities.
-See the section "Non-GAAP Financial Measures" for a discussion of this non-GAAP ratio and its component elements.
+Debt to capitalization ratio is a non-GAAP ratio.
+Non-GAAP ratios do not have a standardized meaning under GAAP, which is used to prepare the Company's Consolidated Financial Statements, and might not be comparable to similar financial measures presented by other entities.
+See section "Non-GAAP Financial Measures" for a discussion of this non-GAAP ratio and its component elements.